 Job openings in construction in May 2019 outpaced the number of workers looking for construction jobs.

-April’s pending home sales pace was down 1.5 percent last month and fell 2.0 percent from a year ago.
+May’s pending home sales pace was up 1.1 percent last month but fell modestly at 0.7 percent from a year ago.